Alexander Enbert: 2018–19 season

 Zabijako/Enbert started their season in mid September at the 2018 CS Lombardia Trophy where they won the gold medal ahead of their teammates Aleksandra Boikova / Dmitrii Kozlovskii.

 In early November Zabijako/Enbert won their first Grand Prix gold medal at the 2018 Grand Prix of Helsinki.
 They ranked second in the short program and first in the free skate and beat the silver medalists, Nicole Della Monica / Matteo Guarise, by about 13 points.
 Zabiyako described their first Grand Prix victory as "a good experience for us."
 Only one week later Zabijako/Enbert won their second Grand Prix gold medal at the 2018 NHK Trophy with a personal best score of 214.14 points.
 They ranked first in both programs and beat the silver medalist, Peng Cheng / Jin Yang, by about 7 points.

 With two Grand Prix gold medals they qualified for the 2018–19 Grand Prix Final.
 In second after the short program, an underrotated side-by-side jump from Zabiyako followed by an aborted lift toward the end of their program dropped them to fourth in the free skate and fourth overall.
 Zabiyako remarked that "probably some parts of our program were not quite ready yet, but we will improve them."
 At the 2019 Russian Championships, Zabiyako/Enbert won the silver medal, placing second in both the short and free programs.
 Enbert said "we’re pleased with what we showed in the free skating.
 We fixed some issues from the Final and skated at a higher level here in Saransk."

 Zabiyako/Enbert were named to Russia's team for the 2019 European Championships, but withdrew on December 27, 2018 due to medical issues.
 They were replaced by Daria Pavliuchenko / Denis Khodykin.

 One week prior to the 2019 World Championships, the skaters were declared fit to compete, and they won their first World medal—a bronze.
 They concluded their season at the 2019 World Team Trophy as part of Team Russia, where they won the bronze medal.

 Retirement

 Zabiiako/Enbert did not compete during the 2019–20 figure skating season due to Enbert's illness.
 On February 26, 2020, it was announced that while Enbert was healthy again, they would not be returning to competition.

 In the same year a documentary film "Unbroken" was released about the couples A.Cain-Gribble / T.LeDuc (USA) and N.Zabiiako / A.Enbert (Russia).

+Television

+He appeared in the ninth season of ice show contest Ice Age.